Amacebiso eendwendwe Zezinto Ezonwabisayo zakwa-Airbnb

 Chat with your Host about the range of conditions you’ll likely encounter, including temperature, weather, and modes of travel.
 Find out how you can best prepare for any unexpected challenges.

 Know what to expect

 In addition to giving you a clear itinerary, your Host should let you know what first aid supplies they have and what to do if you become lost or injured.
 Ex: During a desert adventure, common injuries include sunburn, heat exhaustion, heat stroke, dehydration, and hyponatremia (which is when the body has too much water and not enough salt).
 If you’re not sure what to expect, ask.

 Remember, you’re the best judge of your own capabilities.
 Trust your judgment, and if you ever feel uncomfortable, speak up.

 We recommend that all Experience guests and Hosts agree on an emergency plan in case of a natural disaster or any other kind of emergency.

 Airbnb Adventures are a great way to give back to the local environment and community.
 Ask your Host about any local rules or etiquette you should follow to help create a great experience for everyone.
 You can also do your own research about the local culture beforehand.
 And remember the Leave No Trace principle: Take nothing but pictures.
 Leave nothing but footprints.

-All multi-day trips include 24/7 community support.
-We also provide $1,000,000 USD of liability insurance through our Experiences liability insurance program, to give Hosts and guests peace of mind (certain exclusions apply).
-In the event of a life-threatening injury, we’ve also partnered with an emergency medevac provider to evacuate an injured person if necessary.
+All multi-day Adventures include 24/7 community support.
+Additionally, in the event of a life-threatening injury, Airbnb has partnered with an emergency medevac provider to evacuate an injured person if medically necessary.

 Adventure Travel Trade Association (ATTA): Courtesy of the Adventure Travel Trade Association. ©2019 Adventure Travel Trade Association.
 All rights reserved.